X-Calibre/MasjidPi/README.md

 MasjidPi is currently in active development.

-The project is functional, but many planned features are still under development.
+The application is already suitable for everyday listening, while additional reliability improvements and Raspberry Pi-specific features continue to be added.

-Breaking changes may occur until version 1.0.
+Breaking changes may still occur before the first stable release.

 ---